canonical/ubuntu-server-documentation/contributing/contrib-types.rst

 issues is a great way to contribute.
 You can use the "Give feedback" button at the top of any page in the documentation to report the issue you have found.

-Take care to describe the issue in as much detail as needed for someone else understand it.
-Usually, this would include a link to the affected page or section, a description of the problem, and optionally, a suggested solution.
+Take care to describe any issue in detail so that the reviewer can understand the problem clearly.
+A detailed issue might include a link to the affected part of the documentation, a description of the problem and -- optionally -- a suggested solution.

 This can also be a method for suggesting improvements or giving any other feedback you might want to share!

-User experience testing
+User-experience testing
 ^^^^^^^^^^^^^^^^^^^^^^^

-We want the server guide to be as accessible as possible.
+We want the Ubuntu Server documentation to be as accessible as possible.
 If you have feedback about any aspect of your experience of using our documentation, this is incredibly valuable to us!
 If you have identified any areas we can improve upon please let us know by opening an issue.

 Please check the issues list first to see if someone has already reported the same (or a similar) issue -- if they have, then leave your thoughts as a reply